imtzcb/apexNotes/asynchronous/Future-Queueable-apex.md

-# Future Vs Queuable Apex
+# Future vs. Queuable Apex

 ## Future Methods
 * Future method should return void and it should be declared as static.